HomeEIPsNewsletter

 return max(200, math.floor(multiplication_complexity * iteration_count / 3))

-2. Increase cost when exponent is larger than 32 bytes
+2. Increase cost for exponents larger than 32 bytes

 elif exponent_length > 32: iteration_count = (8 * (exponent_length - 32)) + ((exponent & (2**256 - 1)).bit_length() - 1)